How to work for yourself: A complete guide

 7. Nourish your drive

 To work from home is to also feel left out from industry happenings and miss out on the buzz at the office.
-One way to combat the work from home blues is to frequently reach out to others for coffee chats to exchange ideas and ignite the spark.
+One way to combat the work from home blues is to frequently reach out to others for coffee chats (whether digital or in person) to exchange ideas and ignite the spark.

-Attending industry events, networking through LinkedIn, and pursuing any professional and personal development opportunity can help you create a ‘buzz’ that spurs your productivity.
+Attending in-person or online industry events, networking through LinkedIn, and pursuing any professional and personal development opportunity can help you create a ‘buzz’ that spurs your productivity.

-Quick tip: Juggling parenthood with self-employment (or any kid of employment) can be tough.
-Here are 5 tested and approved productivity tips from a parent to other parents from the founder of the flexible working platform, Doyenne, Harvir Sangha.
+Top Tip: Juggling parenthood with self-employment (or any kid of employment) can be tough.
+Here are 5 tested and approved productivity tips from a parent to other parents from the founder of the flexible working platform, Doyenne, Harvir Sangha ⚖️

 10 low-cost self-employment & business ideas